 If you're up for something that requires the "because I want it to be that way" explanation, you could use the parallel universes case.
 Just say that the parallel universe to which the subject travelled has a "different atmosphere" or some bullshit excuse like that - just say that something is not the same.
 This subtlety higher gravity, some new element in the periodic tabe, another gas in the mix of atmosphere You could use radiation poisoning that leaks from the machine.

 There are several kinds of radiation you can look up online or you can also create your own - but in general, radiation poisoning has some real nasty effects that cripple a person overtime and are not detectable for some time.
-This would be an excuse as to why "he didn't know it was harmful".
+This would be an excuse as to why "he didn't know it was harmful".go site

 A paradox is also a good explanation for some psychological-rooted side-effects.
 Let's say the subject meets his parents before he was born, or even himself.
 The shock of that meeting might spark neurological problemas like split personalities or schizophrenia.
 Also, there's other kinds of shock that could be related to the contact with something unconceivable by the subject, like the very travelling itself or getting in contact with a future version of society - something unconceivable to him.